LeonKuhne/F-Project/readme.md

 a project to end all projects
 f u, f me, f every body

-#### v0.0
+#### v0.1
 "oh shit" - me

-## Todo
+## Todo v1.0
-### GENERAL
-- fix: saving a group containing a node with joining parents duplicates the node
-### NODEL
-- fix: currently applying a group to a node doesn't change the root node, don't think thats intended
 ### PROJECT
 - feature: parse from javascript file
 - feature: export to javascript file
+### NODEL
+- fix: currently applying a group to a node doesn't change the root node
+### GENERAL
+- fix: saving a group containing a node with joining parents duplicates that node
+### EDITOR
+- fix: scrolling down in a full textarea should work properly

+## Todo v2.0
+### GENERAL
+- extra: what if you made the node & module editors togglable by clicking on the header
 ### EDITOR
 - extra: code auto test field
 - extra: code compile check & indicator